alexmacavei/events-application/README.md

 ## Starting things up

-- make sure you have Docker installed
+- Make sure you have Docker installed
-- [NVM](https://nvm.sh ) helps, app is created with Node 20.x so make sure you have those installed in order to develop locally
+- Optional: [NVM](https://nvm.sh ) helps, app is created with Node 20.x so make sure you have those installed in order to develop locally
-- pull the code from this repo
+- Pull the code from this repo
 - Optional: `npx nx affected -t build`
 - `docker-compose up --build -V`
-- you can open the app using an editor of your choice (I am using WebStorm)
+- You can open the app using an editor of your choice (I am using WebStorm)

 ## Testing things out